hugomrdz/LowCostHolography/README.md

 **NOTE:** To run this example from scratch may take a few hours to compile all three steps of the process, and since it's a high resolution plotting the results and making tests may be heavy for the computer.

+## Experimental Design
+The measurements recorded to generate the results of this research were done in the Optics Laboratory of the Photonics and Mathematical Optics Group at Tec de Monterrey under supervision of Benjamín Perez García PhD.
+In this repository you will find the code required to generate the holograms for the Digital Micromirror Device and the postprocessing scripts used to generate the figures and analysis.

+### Camera hardware
+Thor Labs DCU224M with cell size 4.65um x 4.65um at 1280 x 1024px

+### Film mounts
+Three size of quick release magnetic mounts (1x1 inches, 2x2 inches and 35x2 inches) were developed to house the image setter's printed holograms which will be attached inside the folder "Film mounts 3D files".